Part of Applied System Dynamics - Foundations

 Behavior as output

 Behavior changes when available resources change.
-A system that uses a lot of energy for monitoring, protection or control has less room for curiosity, boundaries, creativity, rest or clear conversation.
+A system using many resources for monitoring, protection or control has less room for curiosity, boundaries, creativity, rest or clear conversation.

 That is why someone may reflect well in calm conditions, but automatically return to explaining, defending, controlling, adapting or avoiding under pressure.

 When resources go toward protection, choice narrows.
-When resources become available again, update becomes more likely.
+When resources become available again, new behavior becomes more accessible.

 Open loops and mental background noise